Updated Sept. 6, 2018 at 12:50 a.m.

 The Harvard Financial Aid Office website boasts that 20 percent of students’ families pay nothing to attend the College.
 The College likes to play up this statistic to encourage poorer students to consider applying.
 This claim makes it sound like low-income students can come here for free, but that’s misleading.
-While my “family” hasn’t been required to pay anything for me to attend Harvard, I personally will have paid $18,400 to the College by the end of my time here, despite being on full financial aid.
+While my family hasn’t been required to pay anything for me to attend Harvard, I personally will have contributed an estimated $18,400 to my education by the end of my time here, despite being on full financial aid.

 Don’t get me wrong; Harvard’s financial aid is generous.
 Compared to other four-year nonprofit institutions, I am still paying much less than the national average.
 By the time I graduate, the HFAO will have gifted me over a quarter of a million dollars; I will never, ever, take that for granted.
-Nevertheless, the work expectation fee misleads the College’s poorest students — undermining low income students’ financial stability in an extremely regressive manner.
+Nevertheless, the work expectation undermines low income students’ financial stability in an extremely regressive manner.

-This is exacerbated by unfair application of the fee.
+Unfair application of the expectation is the main culprit.
 Harvard’s wealthiest students are exempt from the work expectation.
-Instead, because their parents are deemed more able to pay, they pick up the cost of the fee, according to the College’s Net Price Calculator.
+Instead, because their parents are deemed more able to pay, they pick up the cost, according to the College’s Net Price Calculator.
 Essentially, rich students are encouraged to pay the fee with their parents’ money, while poor students are expected to work for it.

 This creates a subtle system of social stratification among Harvard students.
 The 45 percent of undergraduates that are wealthy enough to afford Harvard without need-based aid are not required to work; the College encourages them to spend their parents’ money to buy extra time for final clubs or extracurriculars or studying or sleep.
 Meanwhile, low-income students are compelled by the terms of their financial aid offer to work, whether they want to or not.
 Does this inequality reflect the real world?
 Sure.
 Is it something that Harvard should be deliberately exacerbating through official College policy?
 Of course not.